caktus/talks/tripython/opendata/opendata.rst

 - Taking OpenBlock and using it in rural North Carolina communities
 - Small towns and small news organizations
-- Newspapers don't have a lot of digitial resources
+- Newspapers don't have a lot of digital resources
 - And they lack the resources to make public data digestible on the web
 - Quite different than typical OpenBlock setup in a big city with larger infrastructure